-Regular attendance at all team/club functions is an expectation of all group members.
+Attendance at school-based activities is an expectation of all group members.
 Allegiance should be prioritized for these school activities.
 In the event there is an anticipated need to ask to be dismissed from all or any part of the group activity, an arrangement must be made directly with the coach/advisor.
-We want to support you in doing many things, however, you simply cannot do everything every season.
+We absolutely want to support you in doing many things, however, you simply cannot do everything every season.